Dorset Council carried out a review of polling districts and polling places in the Dorset Council area during autumn/winter 2023.

 • a polling station is the room or area within the polling place where voting takes place.
 Unlike polling districts and polling places, which are fixed by the local authority, polling stations are selected by the relevant Returning Officer for the election

-How we decide where a polling station will be located
+How we decided where a polling station would be located

-Consideration has to be given to various factors when deciding where to locate a polling station.
+Consideration had to be given to various factors when deciding where to locate a polling station, including:

-Where practicable, polling district boundaries should be well defined, for example railway lines, roads, rivers.
+• where practicable, polling district boundaries should be well defined, for example railway lines, roads, rivers, and

-Also, each polling place should be located within the relevant polling district and any building should be accessible to all voters, including those with disabilities.
+• each polling place should be located within the relevant polling district and any building should be accessible to all voters, including those with disabilities

-However, we also have to balance this with the need to ensure that all electors are able to cast their vote at an election as easily as possible.
+However, we also had to balance these factors with the need to ensure that all electors are able to cast their vote at an election as easily as possible.

-There are a large number of considerations and any final decision we make has to be a balance between all these factors.
+There were a large number of considerations and the final decisions we made had to be a balance between all these factors.

 Comments of the (Acting) Returning Officer for the Parliamentary Constituencies of North Dorset, South Dorset and West Dorset